There's a reason people on TV get paid a lot of money, folks.

 The next question.

-Who in this country is paying more than a fair share of taxes relative to everybody else?
+Carolyn Washburn says to Romney, who in this country is paying more than a fair share of taxes relative to everybody else?

-The wealthy, the middle class, the poor, or corporations?
+The wealthy, the middle class, the poor, or corporations.

 I don't stay awake at night worrying about the taxes that rich people are paying, to tell you the truth.

-I'm concerned about the taxes that middle class families are paying.
+I'm concerned about the taxes that middle-class families are paying.

-They're in a lot of pressure.
+They're under a lot of pressure.

 Gasoline's expensive.